irenedepacina/final_project/Dashboard/README.md

 7. Decided to use Tableau because Tableau provides a variety of graphs and charts.
 It provides a lot of features such as layers and filters that we want to utilize in order to best visual our results.
 It suits our needs of the project to be able to easily combine geographical (mapped) data with charts of our feature variables.

-8. Created a webpage using HTML, CSS, and Javascript to better convey our story and enhance user experience.
+8. Decided to make a webpage using HTML, CSS, and Javascript to better convey our story and enhance user experience.

 ## Dashboard Descriptions and Tableau Links